Follow @scope_views

 Summary

-As a luxury grab-n-go or travel scope, the 90FL gets my highest recommendation.
-As an imaging machine, it makes a smaller, lighter, more flexible alternative to an FSQ.
+As an ultra-portable visual scope, the 90FL gets my highest recommendation.
+As an imaging machine, it makes a smaller, lighter, more flexible alternative to an FSQ-85.
 But be prepared to get to grips with all those adapters and thread-sizes.

 Borg 90FL on Takahashi Teegul mount with dewshield extended.